 The Office of University Relations is responsible for connecting the news media (radio, newspaper, television, magazine, Web, etc.) with knowledgeable faculty sources.
 The faculty members listed in our Media Resource Guide have agreed to be available for such interviews.
 Faculty members are encouraged to consider being listed in the Media Resource Guide.

 Op-ed essays are written by experts and published on the page opposite or near the editorial page in newspapers.
 Publication of op-eds written by faculty can call attention to the quality of UMW faculty and indirectly acknowledge the quality of the academic program.
 These articles cast a valuable spotlight on faculty expertise and their ability to articulate strong opinions held on timely topics.
-The Office of News and Public Information assists faculty in placing op-ed articles in local, statewide, and national newspapers.
-Regularly working with op-ed editors, the News and Public Information staff remains up-to-date on current trends in editorial newsrooms and has current contact information for the major op-ed editors.
+The Office of Media and Public Relations assists faculty in placing op-ed articles in local, statewide, and national newspapers.
+Regularly working with op-ed editors, the Media and Public Relations staff remains up-to-date on current trends in editorial newsrooms and has current contact information for the major op-ed editors.

-Faculty who are interested in writing op-eds are encouraged to contact the Assistant Director of News and Public Information at (540) 654-1055.
+Faculty who are interested in writing op-eds are encouraged to contact the Assistant Director of Media and Public Relations at (540) 654-1055.

 Calendar listings are prepared for all public events held on campus.
 Information and photos for calendar entries should be submitted as soon as the event details are firm in order to meet print media deadlines for larger publications and magazines.
-Information for the Calendar of Events may be sent by campus mail to the Office of News and Public Information or by email to mmorris3 at umw.edu.
+Information for the Calendar of Events may be sent by campus mail to the Office of Media and Public Relations or by email to email@example.com.

 The members of the University Relations staff who work on media relations include: